sweirich/pi-forall/notes4.md

 complete story!
 Recall that we're not considering termination.
 That means that we can think about eliminating datatypes merely by writing recursive functions; without having to reason about whether those functions terminate.
-Coq and Agda and Idris include a lot of machinery for this termination analysis, and we won't cover any of it.
+Coq, Agda and Idris include a lot of machinery for this termination analysis, and we won't cover any of it.

 We'll work up the general specification of datatypes piece-by-piece,